 It’s revisiting for you this fresh – it’s making fresh again the trauma that you experienced as a little baby, as a child, a toddler even, with how you had to deal with your primary, your caregivers, the love that they held hostage from you, that you had to go and do things to get it.

 If you need to go into more depth on this, I highly recommend an amazing little book called The Drama of the Gifted Child by Alice Miller.
 That’ll start you on the rabbit hole.
-And of course with Zac, Zac’s more extreme formulation of this is – my good friend who has a strange fantasy of being destroyed by a woman.
+And of course with Zac, let’s deal with that.
+Zac’s more extreme formulation of this is – my good friend who has a strange fantasy of being destroyed by a woman.

 Well, Kim is being destroyed by this woman.
 He doesn’t realize it yet, and he’s in it, but he’s actually secretly hooked to this drama.
 If he gets another girl, this is just going to happen again.

 He’s never going to have a happy relationship that will last unless he deals with these core issues, and most people don’t and that’s why they just live lives of quiet desperation or lots of fights and drama, and then they eventually get a divorce; or they live in lives of quiet desperation, where there’s no passion anymore.

 Well, Zac’s friend pictures his future relationships as a Great Gatsby, American Beauty, or Frankenstein.
 Okay, I had memory card issues there.
 So, Zac’s friend pictures himself as a Great Gatsby.

 He wants to have a Great Gatsby, American Beauty, or Frankenstein relationship, and that’s his fantasy.
 Where does this come from?
 A more extreme version of the fixer is the martyrdom fantasy.